Entrepreneurship – How to create a legitimate business?

 This CIVIS course is a Blended Intensive Programme (BIP): a new format of Erasmus+ mobility which combines online teaching with a short trip to another campus to learn alongside students and professors across Europe.
 Click here to learn more about CIVIS BIPs.

-Antonis Livieratos, Assistant professor of entrepreneurship, National and Kapodistrian University of Athens, Department of Business Administration.
-Antonis has a long experience working with startups.
-He co-founded several startups and has worked for over 15 years as a coach and consultant for various industries.
-He is heading the Technology Transfer Office and the Business accelerator of the NKUA (Archimedes Center of Research, Innovation, and Entrepreneurship).
+- Antonis Livieratos, Assistant professor of entrepreneurship, National and Kapodistrian University of Athens, Department of Business Administration.
+Antonis has a long experience in working with startups from various positions.
+He was the co-founder of several startups and has worked more than 15 years as a coach and consultant for startups in various industries.
+He is currently heading the Technology Transfer Office and the Business accelerator of the NKUA (Archimedes Center of Research, Innovation and Entrepreneurship).

-Yiannis Dimitrakopoulos, Assistant professor of operation research, National and Kapodistrian University of Athens, Department of Business Administration.
-Yiannis is the Technology Transfer Office Manager at Archimedes Center of Research, Innovation, and Entrepreneurship of NKUA.
+- Yiannis Dimitrakopoulos, Assistant professor of operation research, National and Kapodistrian University of Athens, Department of Business Administration.
+Yiannis is Technology Transfer Office Manager at Archimedes Center of Research, Innovation and Entrepreneurship of NKUA.

-Antonin Ricard, Associate professor, IAE graduate school of management, Aix-Marseille Université.
+- Antonin Ricard, Associate professor, IAE graduate school of management, Aix-Marseille University.
 Antonin is the dean of IAE and the co-founder of the Chair of New Venture Legitimacy.

-Ali Ghods, Assistant professor of entrepreneurship, IAE graduate school of management, Aix-Marseille Université.
+- Ali Ghods, Assistant professor of entrepreneurship, IAE graduate school of management, Aix- Marseille University.
 Ali is a member of the Chair of New Venture Legitimacy.